You’re heading to Tahiti and you’re super excited. It’s time to start thinking about what to pack and you need some guidance.

-Let’s help you prepare for your honeymoon in Paradise
+Let’s help you prepare for your honeymoon or vacation in Paradise

 This really isn’t going to be a list of everything you need to pack for your honeymoon to the Tahitian Islands or French Polynesia but more about what you might not consider packing for your Tahitian honeymoon.